posborne/dbus-python/PY3PORT.rst

  - All longs are now ints, since Python 3 has only a single int type.
 This also means that the class hierarchy for the dbus numeric types has changed (all derive from int in Python 3).
- - Some exception strings have changed.
- - `MethodCallMessage` and `SignalMessage` objects have better reprs now.

 Bytes vs. Strings